quantic-project2-web-application/AAA_front_end_P2/README.md

 # Set up Environment in the Terminal

 Step 1.
-Install Node & npm in the teminal
+Install additional packages
   Check if you have Make sure Node.js and npm are installed.
   Check with node -v  and "npm -v.)
+  Install additional router axions package: npm install react-router-dom axios Install Tailwind CSS  https://tailwindcss.com/docs/installation/using-vite: npm install tailwindcss @tailwindcss/vite

 Step 2 Run the React App
 - In the terminal navigate to the folder:  cd FolderName